 What Do I Need to Tell My Lawyer?

 In short: Everything.
 Don’t hesitate to share personal information with your attorney, such as your address, phone number, and Social Security number.
-A lawyer, like a car accident lawyer Atlanta GA relies on, needs this information and will keep it safe.
+A car accident lawyer needs this information and will keep it safe.

 Give the attorney as many details as possible about the crash.
 Don’t keep anything about it from them.
 Even seemingly insignificant items, like the angle of the sun or the other driver’s reaction after the crash, can be very important.